 The District issues general obligation bonds to provide funds for the acquisition, construction, and improvement of major capital facilities.
 General obligation bonds are direct obligations and pledge the full faith and credit of the District.
-General obligation debts currently outstanding at June 30, 2018 are as follows:
+Long-term obligations at June 30, 2019 are comprised of the following issues: